If you have any other specific questions please don’t hesitate to ask. Compassionate Pet Vet is here for you.

 Do not necessarily expect a lengthy process.
 In most cases, all it takes is a glance, a brief sniff, and they walk away.
 This is most often enough for them to be able to move on.
 However, it is entirely possible that the pet(s) will continue to grieve and may still look for their deceased friend, but this process is not as traumatic as if their friend had just “disappeared”.

-Dr. Maggie and Dr. Danielle feel it may be best if other household pets are given the opportunity to say their goodbyes after the procedure is over.
+Dr. Maggie feels it may be best if other household pets are given the opportunity to say their goodbyes after the procedure is over.
 However the decision is yours to make.

 Is Hospice Care the Right Option for My Pet?